-The University currently offers two options for medical coverage:
+The University currently offers four options for medical coverage:

 New employees who are benefits-eligible have 30 days from their date of hire to select a medical plan for themselves and their eligible dependents.
 Eligible dependents include your spouse and your dependent children up to age 26.